curious-pm/AzureSQLConnect/README.md

+## Join the Community
+[Join Curious PM Community](https://curious.pm) to connect, share, and learn with others!

 # Azure SQL Database Interaction Guide

 This repository demonstrates how to interact with an Azure-hosted SQL Database using Python.
 The provided script showcases how to connect to the database, check for existing columns, add missing ones, insert sample data, and retrieve records.

 **Note:** This repository is for educational purposes only.
+---
+## What the Code Does
+The code helps users connect to an Azure SQL Database, verify table structures, add missing columns, insert sample data, and retrieve records for analysis.
+It ensures smooth interaction with the database and follows best practices for secure operations.

 ---